-Court rejects Uber drivers’ bid to bar app from pushing anti-employment messaging
+Court rejects Uber drivers’ bid to bar app from pushing political message on employment status

 But Uber argued successfully in court that it could not be forced to pass that message on to drivers directly.

-“It’s stunning that Uber is willing to tell the court ’we promise we won’t retaliate,’” Lowe said, yet it argued it couldn’t be told to tell that to the drivers.
+“It’s stunning that Uber is willing to tell the court ’we promise we won’t retaliate,’ ” Lowe said, yet it argued it couldn’t be told to tell that to the drivers.

 Uber initially attempted to get the case sent to federal court.
-When that was unsuccessful, Uber got the original judge, Ethan Schulman, removed from the case, alleging that Judge Schulman is biased.
+When that was unsuccessful, Uber got the original judge, Ethan Schulman, removed from the case, alleging that Schulman is biased.

-Judge Schulman this summer granted an injunction that forced Uber and Lyft to reclassify their drivers as employees.
+Schulman this summer granted an injunction that forced Uber and Lyft to reclassify their drivers as employees.

-Ulmer previously represented tech companies including Adobe, Genentech and Apple in trade secret cases, according to a biography in his book “Yorktown: Growing up in small-town Iowa.”
+Ulmer previously represented tech companies including Adobe, Genentech and Apple in trade secret cases, according to a biography in his book “Yorktown: Growing Up in Small-Town Iowa.”